KrishanBhasin/security-advice/index.md

 # Hardware
 ## Phone
-Your phone will probably be the most secure device available - it's also always with you, meaning it's less likely to be compromised (or stolen) while you're away from it.
+Your phone will probably be the most secure device available to you - it's also always with you, meaning it's less likely to be compromised (or stolen) while you're away from it.

 If in doubt, do it on your phone.